MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VI-Farm-Credit-Administration/subchapter-B-Farm-Credit-System/part-614-Loan-Policies-Operations/subpart-S-Flood-Insurance-Requirements/section-614.4930.md

 (b) *Table funded loans.* A System institution that acquires a loan from a mortgage broker or other entity through table funding shall be considered to be making a loan for the purposes of this subpart.

-(c) *Private flood insurance.* - (1) *Mandatory acceptance.* A System institution must accept private flood insurance, as defined in § 614.4925, in satisfaction of the flood insurance purchase requirement in paragraph (a) of this section if the policy meets the requirements for coverage in paragraph (a) of this section.
+(c) *Private flood insurance*—(1) *Mandatory acceptance.* A System institution must accept private flood insurance, as defined in § 614.4925, in satisfaction of the flood insurance purchase requirement in paragraph (a) of this section if the policy meets the requirements for coverage in paragraph (a) of this section.

 (2) *Compliance aid for mandatory acceptance.* A System institution may determine that a policy meets the definition of private flood insurance in § 614.4925, without further review of the policy, if the following statement is included within the policy or as an endorsement to the policy: “This policy meets the definition of private flood insurance contained in 42 U.S.C.
 4012a(b)(7) and the corresponding regulation.”